 The garden is beautiful and contains a lovely wading pool and resting area.
 Breakfast is served in a local Kopitiam (coffee shop), Killiney Kopitiam, on the adjacent road, Killiney Road.
 This road has plenty of affordable restaurants serving everything from Vietnamese to Indian food.

 Hotel G was a positive surprise to us!
-While the rooms are tiny, the standard is excellent for the price with clean, modern and comfortable rooms with flat-screen TVs and private bathrooms with rainwater showers.
+While the rooms are tiny, the standard is excellent for the price with clean, modern, and comfortable rooms with flat-screen TVs and private bathrooms with rainwater showers.
 Loved the hipster-like design.

 We opted for a slightly larger room since we were traveling with a lot of luggage and we were extremely comfortable.